NetLogo/NW-Extension/README.md

 <tt>nw:mean-path-length</tt>

-<tt>nw:mean-weighted-path-length <i>weight-variable-name</i></tt>
+<tt>nw:mean-weighted-path-length <i>weight-variable</i></tt>

 Reports the average shortest-path length between all distinct pairs of nodes in the current context.
-If the `nw:mean-weighted-path-length` is used, the distances will be calculated using _weight-variable-name_.
+If the `nw:mean-weighted-path-length` is used, the distances will be calculated using _weight-variable_.
 The weights cannot be negative numbers.

 Reports false unless paths exist between all pairs.